k1miyama/ffxiv-clean-stream/README.md

 - The app loads a native capture helper into FFXIV.
 Security software may warn about or block this behavior, and any injected graphics helper carries some crash risk.
 - Overlay removal depends on render order.
-It works when MMOMinion draws through the compatible presentation path after capture attaches.
-An overlay already baked into the game frame cannot be removed generically.
+Only overlays drawn after the frame is copied can be excluded.
+An overlay already baked into the game frame cannot be removed generically; see **Overlay compatibility** above.
 - The preview carries video only; it does not forward FFXIV audio.
 - Pausing, ending the stream, or closing the controller stops capture but does not remotely unload the helper.
 Fully exiting FFXIV unloads it.